Elizabeth H. Shuler, Chair

 Julianne Malveaux, Vice Chair*

-Dr. Malveaux is President Emerita of Bennett College, where she served as the 15th President.
-She has worked as an economist, author, and commentator and is the founder of Last Word Productions.
-She currently is president and founder of Economic Education in Washington, D.C., her newest book, Are we Better off?
+Malveaux is president emerita of Bennett College, where she served as the 15th president.
+She has worked as an economist, author, and commentator. and is the founder of Last Word Productions.
+Currently the president and founder of Economic Education in Washington, D.C., her newest book, Are we Better off?
 Race, Obama & Public Policy, will be released in 2015.
 She is an outspoken activist for issues surrounding race, culture, gender, and their economic impacts.